koykhaled/BeIn-Nmo/README.md

         </ul>
     </li>
     <li>Add Categories and Delete Them</li>
-    <li>Prevent Mixed Child : parent Should have same type of child => eg: category should have in the same node
+    <li>Prevent Mixed Child : parent Should have same type of child => eg: category should have in the same level
         subcategories only or items </li>

 </ul>